LBMC/RAPToR/README.md

 `RAPToR` (**R**eal **A**ge **P**rediction from **T**ranscriptome staging **o**n **R**eference) is a tool to accurately predict the developmental age of individual samples from their gene expression profiles.

-We achieve this by staging samples on high-resolution references we build by exploiting existing developmental profiling time-series.
+We achieve this by staging samples on high-resolution references we build from existing developmental profiling time-series.
-Inferred age can then be used in multiple ways to precisely estimate perturbations effects on developmental timing, increase power in differential expression analyses, estimate differential expression due to uncontrolled development and, most importantly, to recover perturbation specific effects on gene expression even in the extreme scenario when the perturbation is completely confounded by development.
+Inferred age can then be used in multiple ways to precisely estimate perturbations effects on developmental timing, increase power in differential expression analyses, estimate differential expression due to uncontrolled development and most importantly, to recover perturbation specific effects on gene expression even in the extreme scenario when the perturbation is completely confounded by development.

 Please cite our preprint if you use RAPToR in your research: